koinotice/genv/gitbook/usage/configuration.md

 ## Environment Variables

-_Harpoon_ uses environment variables exclusively for all configuration parameters, many of which are passed directly to the underlying containers.
+_Genv_ uses environment variables exclusively for all configuration parameters, many of which are passed directly to the underlying containers.